rygel/lyricist/README.md

 # Lyricist

 A blog engine for Pippo.
+It is inspired by [Poet](http://jsantell.github.io/poet/).

 ## How to use